 Museum Rules and Safety

-The Mid-Hudson Children’s Museum is a designed to be enjoyed by families with young children.
-Exhibits and educational content is planned to be appropriate for children ages 0-6.
+The Mid-Hudson Children’s Museum is a designed to be enjoyed by families with children up to age 12.
+Exhibits and educational content is planned to be appropriate for children ages 0-12.
 The following rules have been developed and are enforced to ensure the safety of, and enjoyment for our audience:

 - Child drop-offs are NOT permitted.
 Guest services staff are here to assist you during your visit, but do not provide childcare services.